MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 Due to GT-SUITE licensing restrictions, the original model files cannot be shared publicly.
 Therefore, only representative diagrams, descriptions, and co-simulation interfaces are provided in this repository.

-#### Condenser
-The condenser is a rectangular tube-and-fin type heat exchanger that dissipates refrigerant heat to the air.
-The air flow is driven by the vehicle speed and the fan.
-The liquid receiver provides storage for the refrigerant and permits only subcooled liquid to flow into the expansion valves.

-#### Evaporator
-The evaporator is a rectangular tube-and-fin type heat exchanger that lets the refrigerant absorb heat from the air.
-It also dehumidifies the air when the air is humid.

 ## Post-processing